elg0nz/serverless-slack-status-light/Blog.md

 Given these requirements I decided to go with an ESP8266 NodeMCU, an inexpensive MCU available on [Amazon](https://amzn.to/2DHOSVU)(affiliate link) for less than $5.

 This device has everything needed for a project like this, 16 GPIO pins, I2C communication, and, a built-in WiFi module.
-The last piece needed for this (hardware wise), is a RGB LED, looking at my parts drawer I stumbled upon a BlinkM module, a nice RGB led that can be controlled using only two wires via [I2C](https://en.wikipedia.org/wiki/I%C2%B2C).
+The last piece needed for my project (hardware wise), was a RGB LED, looking at my parts drawer I stumbled upon a BlinkM module, a nice RGB led that can be controlled using only two wires via [I2C](https://en.wikipedia.org/wiki/I%C2%B2C).

 Here's how the wired up circuit looks like:

 ![circuit](firmware/circuit.png)

-Moving up to software, let's start with a diagram
+Moving up to software, let's go over this project's diagram

 ### 3. Plan Software architecture